Flexberry/flexberry.github.io/pages/products/flexberry-orm/data-types/fo_type-usage-problem.en.md

 [Service data](fo_sql-data-service.html) stored object `a` with the master `m1`.

-The problem is: if now, the data service reads an object `а` as he "learns" that the master belongs to the class `M1` and, accordingly, is in the same data structure?
+The problem is: if now, the data service reads an object `а` as he `узнает` that the master belongs to the class `M1` and, accordingly, is in the same data structure?
 After all, he is only known type `M`, but fundamentally impossible to know what types inherited from `M`.

 ## the Attributes of a typeusage and PropertyTypeUsage